kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 **Verify CronJob:**

-Verify that KubeStash has created a `CronJob` to trigger a periodic backup of the targeted PVC by the following command,
+Verify that KubeStash has created a `CronJob` with the schedule specified in `spec.sessions[*].scheduler.schedule` field of `BackupConfiguration` object.

 ```bash
 $ kubectl get cronjob -n demo